1923 FA Cup final: Crowds build

-As the crowds outside the stadium continued to grow, local police stations were mobilised, but by the time officers arrived the crowd was too large for them to take any effective form of action.
+As the crowds outside the stadium continued to grow, local police stations were mobilised, but by the time officers arrived the crowd was too large for them to take any effective action.
 At 2:15 pm, the crowds outside the stadium rushed at the barriers and forced their way in.
 Spectators in the lower tiers had to climb the fences to escape the crush and overflowed onto the pitch itself.
 Spectator Terry Hickey said later that "To put it mildly, the whole thing was a bloody shambles".
 The roads around the stadium were blocked and the Bolton players were forced to abandon their coach a mile from the stadium and make their way through the crowds.
 The stadium authorities were considering calling the game off, but feared the consequences of an angry response to such a decision.

 West Ham board members and players said that the teams were persuaded to go ahead with the game by a representative of the king, on the basis that it would be a friendly match, with the cup final itself played at a later date.
 West Ham players said they learned the match would stand as a cup final during half time, while George Davis of the West Ham board said that the boards of both clubs learned this later in the game.

-The Times stated that at one point it seemed impossible that the match would ever be able to start, but that when King George V arrived at 2:45 pm the mood of the crowd changed.
-After enthusiastically singing "God Save The King", the crowd began to assist the authorities in clearing the playing area.
+The Times stated that at one point it seemed impossible that the match would ever be able to start, but the tide turned at 2:45pm, when King George V arrived and was escorted to the royal box.
+The bands of the Irish and Grenadier Guards, wedged in tightly among the crowds, played "God Save The King" at a noticeably rushed pace, and the crowds sang along with enthusiasm.
+This was followed by a fervent three cheers for the king and the crowd began to assist the authorities in clearing the playing area.